The Project

 In the UK, many queer Iranian nationals struggle being recognised as queer refugees and are re-traumatised by this process.
 Such differing scenarios make these countries highly appropriate for a comparative analysis.

-We thus explore three countries where communities of exiled Iranian queers have settled, and investigate the differential discourses of queer identities found (encompassing sexual orientation, gender identity and gender performativity), pre and post-exile.
+We thus explore three countries where communities of queer Iranians in exile have settled, and investigate the differential discourses of queer identities found (encompassing sexual orientation, gender identity and gender performativity), pre and post-exile.

 We rely on the UNHCR’s definition of refugee as anyone entitled to, or eligible for, refugee status, and focus on those who have relocated from Iran because of fear of persecution relating to their queer minority status.

-Thus, the project includes those persons who have fled Iran because of hegemonic heteronormative/prejudicial attitudes toward queer individuals; but their presentation to State authorities in host countries may not necessarily disclose sexual orientation or gender identity as a prime justification for international protection.
+Thus, the project includes those persons who have fled Iran because of hegemonic heteronormative/prejudicial attitudes toward queer individuals; but their presentation to State authorities in host countries may not necessarily disclose sexual orientation, gender identity and expression, or sex characteristics as a prime justification for international protection.

 The Research Team